 Step 3: Export the Data

 Since we have done all the required settings, we are good to go.

 Expdp is a utility for unloading the data and metadata into a set of operating system files called dump file sets.

 Parameters used in the above EXPDP command.

-User Login: The first parameter is a user login.
+The first parameter is a user login.
 Here you provide the login information of that user using which you want to perform the export.
-As here in my case I have provided the login of my hr user (Hr/Hr) accompanied with the SID of my database which is ORCL.
+So here in my case I have provided the login of my hr user (Hr/Hr) accompanied with the SID of my database which is ORCL.

 The dump file is made up of one or more disk files that contain table data, database object’s metadata and control information.
-These files are written in binary format and dump files can be imported only by data pump impdp import utility.
-As these files are written in binary format by server using expdp export utility thus they should not be tampered.
+In addition to that, these files are written in binary format and dump files can be imported only by data pump impdp import utility.
+As they are written in binary format by server using expdp export utility thus they should not be tampered.
 Changing information in these files might compromise the data consistency which may cause an error while importing.

 You can supply multiple file names here separated by comma.
 Dot dmp is the default extension for dump file.
 If no extension is given then expdp export utility will use this default extension.
 Though you can specify whatever extension you want but it’s always advisable to use the oracle recommended extensions.

 Using log file parameter expdp export utility will generate a human readable log file for you which are very helpful in tracking the status of your export.

 This parameter full indicates that you want to perform a full database export.

 This parameter can have YES or NO values.
 If you set this parameter to YES that means expdp utility will export all the data and metadata of the database.